Public Health Advisory- Confirmed West Nile Virus 8/23/14

-- Antiviral drugs are different from antibiotics.
+Antiviral drugs, which are different from antibiotics, can treat the flu.
 They are prescription medicines (pills, liquid or an inhaled powder) and are not available over-the-counter.
 These drugs make an illness milder and shorten the time you are sick.

 Flu-like symptoms include fever, cough, sore throat, runny or stuffy nose, body aches, headache, chills and fatigue.
 Some people also may have vomiting and diarrhea.
-People may be infected with the flu, and have respiratory symptoms without a fever.

 Important note: This website is not intended to be a substitute for proper medical care, only a supplement to it.
 If you believe you have a medical problem, please contact your family doctor or physician.